yandex-cloud/docs/en/managed-mysql/concepts/network.md

 ## Hostname and FQDN {#hostname}

-{{ mmy-short-name }} generates the name of each cluster host when it is being created.
+Managed Service for MySQL generates the name of each cluster host when it is being created.
 This name will be the host's fully qualified domain name (FQDN).
 The hostname and, consequently, the FQDN cannot be changed.

 You can use the FQDN to access the host within a single cloud network.
-Read more in the [documentation on Yandex {{ vpc-short-name }}](../../vpc/).
+Read more in the [documentation on Yandex VPC](../../vpc/).

 ## Public access to a host